f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     drwxr-xr-x.
 3 root root 4096 Feb  9 16:08 sirr
     [root@controller-2 ~]#

 The backup files for each partition are stored in the **/var/F5/partition<ID>/configs** directory.
-You will need to copy off each chassis partitions backup file.
+You will need to copy off each chassis partition backup file.
 You can use SCP to do this from the shell.

 .. code-block:: bash